glebshkut/lighthouse-web-notes/README.md

 2. A child tag must close before its parent.
 We are creating a tree structure.
 So the last one to open is the next one to close.
 3. All JSX expressions must result in one root level element.
 A function can only return one value.
 A component is defined using a JavaScript function so the same rules apply.
 4. No HTML comments.

+React listens for 3 types of events: onClick, onChange, and onSubmit